Free PC / Intel x86 Emulators and Virtual Machines

 DOSBox is an x86 emulator with a built-in DOS.
 It was created primarily to run DOS games.
 It emulates a 286/386 in real and protected modes, XMS/EMS, a graphics card (VGA/EGA/CGA/VESA/Hercules/Tandy), SoundBlaster/Gravis Ultra sound card, etc. You can apparently even run the old 16-bit Windows 3.1 in the emulator.
 Host operating systems (ie, platforms on which you can run the DOSBox emulator) include Windows, Linux, Mac OS X, BeOS, FreeBSD, MorphOS and Amiga68k.

 WINE, which stands for WINE Is Not an Emulator, allows you to run Windows programs in Linux and other Unix-type systems.
-It is a layer that implements the Windows API in terms of X and Unix.
-You do not need to have Windows at all to run your Windows applications in WINE.
+It is a layer that emulates the Windows API on Unix systems running X. You do not need to have Windows at all to run your Windows applications in WINE.
 If you are looking for Windows emulators or clones, you may also want to check out the Free Windows Clones, Emulators and Emulation Layers page.

 - Plex86 x86 Virtualization Project